 Returning to Your Workplace: What to Consider

-As a return to the office after COVID-19 comes into view, how can employers and employees prepare themselves?
+As a return to the office after COVID-19 comes into view, learn how employers can best support their staff through the transition.

 Learn how designers can safely and successfully reenter the workplace and how employers can best support their staff through the transition.
 A panel representing various areas of the interior design community provides insight on the best strategies to create a smart rebound from home to work.
 The program references guidelines from health and workplace thought leaders and discusses key considerations to implement into practice.